All Episodes

 The news that's come out about this whole thing over the course of the weekend has just been breathtaking.

-Amir Hossein Motaji, who managed PR for Rouani during the 2013 election campaign was said by Iranian news agencies to have quit his job at the Iran Student Correspondents Association.
+Amir Hossein Motaji, who managed PR for Rouani during the 2013 election campaign, was said by Iranian news agencies to have quit his job at the Iran Student Correspondents Association.

-He then appeared on an opposition TV channel based in London to say that he no longer saw any sense in his profession as a journalist because he can only write what he was told.
+He then appeared on an opposition TV channel based in London to say that he no longer saw any sense in his profession as a journalist because he could only write what he was told.

 Hey, that sounds like just like in America.